t8ortot/sheets-discogs-tracker/README.md

 - Set automatic columns to colors that represent that they are not editable.
 - Add a feature to send email reports
 - Add menu option to only update Discogs lowest
+- Track the number of items in Discogs collection to handle duplicates